 Select the appropriate type of notification from the drop down list.

-Amendment: If the product has previously been notified to Health Canada, and the intention is to continue sale, select "Amendment."
-All sections of the form must be completed in an amendment.
-If Health Canada is unable to match an amendment with a previously submitted notification, the notification will be treated as "New."
+Amendment: If the information related to a product that has previously been notified to Health Canada requires amendment, and the intention is to continue to sell the product, select "Amendment."
+Although all sections of the CNF must be completed in an amendment, this can be avoided if the information from your previous CNF has been saved.
+Provide the Cosmetic Number (see Section 8; Reference numbers associated with Cosmetic Notification Forms) to help identify your product.
+If Health Canada is unable to match an amendment with a previously submitted CNF, the notification will be treated as "New."
 In all cases, resubmission of required documents is necessary, including safety data and labels.

 Discontinue sale: If a cosmetic product has been discontinued from sale on the Canadian market by the manufacturer or importer (but not necessarily by retailers), provide a notification to this effect within 10 days of the change.
-Please note that a notification of discontinuation of sale should take place upon cessation of sale by a manufacturer or importer, and not upon cessation of production of the cosmetic.
+Note that a notification of discontinuation of sale should take place upon cessation of sale by a manufacturer or importer, and not upon cessation of production of the cosmetic.
+To help identify your product, include the Cosmetic Number (see Section 8; Reference numbers associated with Cosmetic Notification Forms) while submitting your discontinuation of sale.

-This field is optional, and only for use by companies for their own internal purposes.
+This field is to be used by companies for their own internal purposes.
 For example, it can be used to identify any internal non-commercial names for the product, such as a formula code used by contract manufacturers.

-Indicate the primary name of the cosmetic, as it appears on the product label.
+Indicate the primary brand and name of the cosmetic, as it appears on the product label.

-This name may be in any language and may or may not include the name of the manufacturer.
+This name may or may not include the name of the manufacturer.
 This name should be unique to the manufacturer and should distinguish the product from all other products marketed by the company.

-For example, if a product is marketed as "Gentle Lavender Shampoo," this should be the name indicated.
+For example, if a product is marketed by a company called "Cosmetic Brand" as "Gentle Lavender Shampoo," the primary brand and name of the product would be "Cosmetic Brand – Gentle Lavender Shampoo".
 Product names such as "Shampoo" are not distinctive enough for identification of the product.

 Use this section for supplemental information to describe the product's purpose.
 For example: this is a shine serum for hair.